z4c777/AutoRecon/README.md

 # AutoRecon 🔍

-Automated Nmap enumeration for penetration testing.
-Point it at a target and it handles the rest — port discovery, service detection, targeted NSE scripts, and a clean summary report.
+Python wrapper script around Nmap.
 Built for HackTheBox CTFs.

-## Disclaimer: This tool was generated with AI.
+## Disclaimer: This tool was generated with AI

 ---